 A barcode scanner uses infrared light to scan a barcode.
-This means that a barcode scanner “sees” much differently to the human eye so it is important to keep in mind when printing your code in colour or on a coloured background there are some colour combinations that will work and others that are unsuitable.
+This means that a barcode scanner “sees” much differently to the human eye.
+It’s important to keep this in mind when printing your code in colour or on a coloured background.
+There are some colour combinations that will work and others that are unsuitable.

 Some general rules for barcode colour are the following:

 – The vertical lines must always appear darker than the background colour of the code

 – The scanner will not ‘see’ warm colours such as Yellow, Red, Orange and White.
 These make for good for background colours